gnieboer/tsp-redesign/pages/making-contributions/start-change-stop-contributions.md

 ---
 layout: page
-title: How to start, change, and stop contributions
+title: Start, change, or stop contributions
 styles:
 sidenav: manage-your-plan
 scripts:
 permalink: /making-contributions/start-change-stop-contributions/
 ---

-# How to start, change, and stop contributions
+# Start, change, or stop contributions

 In most cases, you'll use your agency's or service's electronic payroll system to change, stop, or start your TSP contributions.